 15: Inform Your Employer’s HR Department

 More than 150 million Americans have their health insurance policies through their employment or employer.
-If you reach out to the head of Human Resources, they can help you know more about negotiation of medical bills, or even advocate for treatment and medical costs.
+If you reach out to the head of Human Resources, they can help you understand more about the negotiation of medical bills, or even advocate for treatment and medical costs on your behalf.
+If your employer sponsors your benefits, it’s likely that they have resources that can help you, so make sure you have a conversation with them.

 MedGift Advocacy Services, Inc. is a 501c3 non-profit organization, classified as a public charity and is registered in the State of Georgia under EIN 81-4017965.